fbessez/my-website/content/about/index.md

   - Express
 ---

 Hey!
-I'm Fabien, a backend engineer based in New York, NY who enjoys building a variety of projects and has a keen interest in the entire SDLC.
-I’ve been working hard to develop my leadership skills, and expand my responsibilities, in both current and future projects.
+I'm Fabien, a backend engineer based in New York, NY who enjoys building useful backend services.
+I’ve been working hard to develop my communication, technical and leadership skills while developing a breadth of knowledge across the SDLC.

 Shortly after graduating from [Wesleyan University](https://www.wesleyan.edu/), I joined the team at [Juvo](https://www.juvo.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis to help provide financial inclusion to the underbanked community of the whole wide world.